Michael Walrath: Career

-Early career

 After college, Walrath worked in promotional marketing for Reebok and held roles as a personal trainer and fitness program manager.
 In 1999, he joined DoubleClick, where he became the director of direct marketing and later the senior vice president of strategy and development at MaxWorldwide.
 During his time at DoubleClick, he helped create DoubleClick Direct, a direct marketing service.

-Right Media

 In 2003, Walrath founded Right Media, a digital advertising exchange marketplace.
 The company experienced rapid growth, with revenues increasing from $1.3 million in 2003 to $34.8 million in 2006.
 Inc. magazine ranked Right Media 43rd on its list of the fastest-growing private companies in the United States.
 Walrath served as Yahoo's Senior Vice President of Advertising Strategy until 2009.

-WGI Group and Investments

 In 2009, Walrath co-founded the WGI Group with Noah and Jonah Goodhart.
 The venture capital firm focuses on seed investments in internet-based startups.
 Walrath also became chairman of Yext, a location data software company, and chairman of Moat, an analytics company specializing in digital ads.

-Atlas Films

 In 2008, Walrath co-founded Atlas Films, a production company focused on feature-length documentary films addressing social issues.
 The company's debut film, Tapped, examined the bottled water industry's environmental and health impacts.
 Atlas Films also partnered with Katie Couric on The Big Picture, a documentary exploring the root causes of childhood obesity.

-Other ventures

 In 2012, Walrath acquired The Surf Lodge, a concert and nightlife venue in Montauk, New York, and became part-owner of the restaurant Swallow East, also in Montauk.